Vince Cuseo, vice president of enrollment and dean of admission

 Territories: HI, parts of CA: San Diego county, and international applicants (apart from Europe and Canada)

 Michelle spent the important years of her life in the city directly east of Los Angeles, but calls herself a L.A. native to all who ask.
 She joined the Office of Admission after graduating from Oxy in 2014 with a degree in Biology.
 During the 2016-2017 cycle, Michelle traded in her sunglasses and two season year (hot or not hot) for a mask and wool socks to live in China as the InitialView fellow.
 When not leading international recruitment, she enjoys exploring the food scene in Los Angeles.

 Everett Nelor, admission counselor

-Territories: AL, FL, GA, IL, KY, LA, MS, NC, TN, and parts of CA: East Bay of San Francisco, South and Central Los Angeles
+Territories: CO, ME, NH, NM, RI, VT, WY, and parts of CA: East Bay of San Francisco, South and South Central Los Angeles

-Everett grew up in Atlanta, GA and worked for a year as an AmeriCorps VISTA Volunteer in Augusta, GA before attending Bowdoin College.
-While a student at Bowdoin, Everett spent considerable time in the Admissions office as a student intern and Senior Interviewer.
-Additionally he played bass in both the Jazz combo and Orchestra and played rugby.
+Everett grew up in Atlanta, GA and took a gap year as an AmeriCorps VISTA Volunteer before attending Bowdoin College.
+While a student at Bowdoin, Everett worked in Admissions as a student intern and Senior Interviewer, was a part of the rugby team, and played bass in various music ensembles.
 After graduating with a degree in psychology, Everett joined Oxy in 2014.
-He works closely with Senior Fellow Program and diversity initiatives, and serves as liaison to community-based organizations.
-Favorite spot at Oxy?
-The Foucault pendulum in Hameetman: No explanation necessary--it's an awesome sight to behold!
+He coordinates the Senior Fellow Program, works on diversity initiatives, and serves as liaison to community-based organizations.

 Our support staff team: